-Police misconduct cases
+Police misconduct cases in San Diego, CA

 Regardless of innocence or guilt, if you are in the custody of the police, you have a right to be free from cruel and unusual punishment, including excessive and unreasonable force used by police officers.
 If you have been injured as a result of police misconduct, you may have a legal claim for police misconduct.